Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homology

-As in the classical case, there is a free proper $\bbR$-action on the 0-set, when $x\neq y$, given by time-shift in the $s$-coordinate and the corresponding $\bbR$-quotient has a Morse-theoretic compactification given by broken gradient flows.
+Note, the linearization at a gradient flow is independent of $\nabla$.
+When $(f,g)$ is Morse-Smale, we see $D(\Xi_{f,g})_\gamma$, for any two $x,y\in\crit(f)$ and any $\gamma\in(\Xi_{f,g})^{-1}(0)$, is a surjective Fredholm operator of index $I(x)-I(y)$.
+Hence, $(\Xi_{f,g})^{-1}(0)$ is transversely cut out of dimension $I(x)-I(y)$.
+As in the classical case, there is a free proper $\bbR$-action on $(\Xi_{f,g})^{-1}(0)$, when $x\neq y$, given by time-shift in the $s$-coordinate; moreover, the corresponding $\bbR$-quotient has a Morse-theoretic compactification given by allowing breakings at critical points.
 Therefore, we may define Morse homology using this functional-analytic viewpoint.

 The connection between this functional-analytic framework and the classical framework is the diffeomorphism